-A MAL operator composed by two $\bar{E}_1$-orbitals placed at $1b$ will result in a set of eigenvalues below the gap and at high symmetry points of $\bm{q}$ transforming in the same irreps as the ones in Eq.~\eqref{eq:square lattice 2s1b irreps}.
+A MAL operator composed by two $\bar{E}_1$-orbitals placed at $1b$ will result in a set of eigenvalues below the gap and at maximal points of $\bm{q}$ transforming in the same irreps as the ones in Eq.~\eqref{eq:square lattice 2s1b irreps}.

 We are left with the task of computing the connectivity of these representations through compatibility relations.
 We first consider the line $\Sigma$ connecting $\Gamma$ and $M$.
-This line is left invariant by $m_{1 \bar{1}}$, and the point group is $C_s$ (see Tab.~\ref{tab:character table Cs}).
+This line is left invariant by $m_{1 \bar{1}}$, and the point-group is $C_s$ (see Tab.~\ref{tab:character table Cs}).
 The compatibility relations for the $\Gamma$ point are

 and for the $M$ point

 The line $\Lambda$ connecting $M$ and $X$ is invariant under symmetry operation $m_{10}$, and again the symmetry group is $C_s$.
 The compatibility relations between $X$ and $\Lambda$ are